XRPLF/xrpl-dev-portal/content/concepts/interoperability/intro-to-evm-sidechain.md

 - Supports up to 1000 transactions per second, thus handling large loads and throughput.
 - Has a low transaction confirmation time, on average, as a block is produced every 5 seconds.
 - Once a block is added to the chain and confirmed, it is considered final (1 block finalization time).
-- Provides full Ethereum Virtual Machine (EVM) compatibility, enabling you to connect your wallet and interact or deploy smart contracts written in Solidity.
+- Provides full Ethereum Virtual Machine (EVM) compatibility, enabling you to connect your wallet and interact or deploy smart contracts written in Solidity. <!-- STYLE_OVERRIDE: wallet -->

 ## Consensus